jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W2.md

 - 🚫 No visual effects or filters
 - 🚫 No animated motion effects
 - All lighting, white balance, and contrast decisions must happen **during recording**

-📌 *Editing should support clarity and pacing, not stylization.*

 Export video:
 - Format: 1920×1080, H.264, MP4